 The parent is a key member of the IEP team in making the eligibility determination for the PASA.
 The IEP team decides which state assessment is most appropriate for the child.
-In addition, the IEP team must consider the six PASA eligibility criteria and answer "YES" to each in order for the child to take the PASA.
+In addition, the IEP team must consider the six PASA eligibility criteria and answer "YES" to each for the child to take the PASA.
+The IEP team cannot change or override the state's six PASA eligibility criteria.
 The IEP team documents in the IEP any accommodations the child may need on state and local assessments.